wp-plugins/rating-widget/readme.txt

 = 1.1.0 =
 * New: Major UI change, now we have Themes option.
-* New: 3 new rating designs (check out the Thumb type).
+* New: 3 new star rating designs (check out the Thumb type).
 * New: Color property was deprecated.
 * New: HTTP calls optimization.
 * Fix: JS optimizations.